 Safety Razors Give You A Great Shave

 So, how do safety razors give you a great shave?
 For one, a razor blade sits flush against your skin, which requires less pressure to shave the hair and reduces the risk of the user cutting themselves from using too much force.
-For two, one larger blade handles coarse hair better than multiple small ones, resulting in less agitation when fine-tuning your luscious locks.
+For two, one larger blade tends to get clogged less with coarse hair than multiple small ones, resulting in less agitation when fine-tuning your luscious locks.
 For three, the sharpness of the blade and weight of the handle demands that the user paces themselves, taking more time to make each swipe count.

 You Won't Waste Your Time Reading This Part